 Under the direction of the Deputy Fire Chief, the District Chief is responsible for planning, organizing, directing, coordinating activities of an assigned shift.
 Duties include the management of personnel, apparatus, equipment, and facilities; training activities; fire prevention inspection and education; pre-plans and hydrant testing; and the oversight of assigned major programs.
 The District Chief is also responsible for managing emergency response as required by departmental policy and assumes command of incidents.

-Under the direction of the Fire Safety and Training Captain, the Fire Lieutenant assigned as a shift Fire Safety / Training Officer is responsible for planning, organizing, coordinating, and delivery of all assigned training and safety programs.
+Under the direction of the Fire Safety and Training Chief, the Fire Captain assigned as a shift Fire Safety / Training Officer is responsible for planning, organizing, coordinating, and delivery of all assigned training and safety programs.
 Duties include but are not limited to curriculum and program development; coordinating and delivery of initial certification training, continuing education, and competency evaluations for fire personnel; conducts classroom, field instructions and drills; maintains training records; respond to emergency incidents as the fire safety officer; investigate all occupational injuries, illness, exposures, and fatalities or accidents involving department vehicles, equipment or facilities; inspect facilities, apparatus/vehicles, personal protective equipment, and equipment to ensure compliance with occupational and manufacturer health and safety standards; observe fire and EMS operations to ensure compliance with national standards, protocols, and best practices and recommend corrections to inconsistencies; manage other assigned programs and projects.

 We conduct daily company training to stay in touch with the changing strategies and tactics of the fire service.
 We also offer National Professional Qualification (NPQ) courses and Georgia Fire Academy (GFA) courses which are held at our training facility throughout the year.
 We offer the following NPQ courses: Firefighter 1/2, Hazmat Core, Apparatus Operator Pumper/Aerial, Fire Officer 1/2/3, and Fire Instructor 1.
 Some GFA courses offered are Leadership Series, Fire Investigations, and Pressurized Container.